Adventus

 Logistics

-The most important thing is not to fall asleep to soon.
-You should push through to at least 8 pm and even better try to make it to 10 pm.
+The most important thing is not to fall asleep too soon.
+You should push through to at least 9 pm and even better try to make it to 10 pm.
 You will feel out of time, foggy minded, and perhaps even physically off-balance.
 Some students find themselves feeling more emotional.
 Be gentle with yourself; stay kind and reassuring to each other.
-The fatigue is real, but the push through will make all future deals easier and more rewarding.
+The fatigue is real, but the push through will make all future days easier and more rewarding.

 Supplementary Materials